Reforestation: Using existing trees and roots

 Planting new trees often leads to up to 90% of seedlings failing.
 However, even in deforested areas, existing root systems often exist.
 Growth can be accelerated by pruning and coppicing where a few branches of new shoots are cut and often used for charcoal, itself a major driver of deforestation.
 Since new seeds are not planted, it is cheaper.
 Additionally, they are much more likely to survive as their root systems already exist and can tap into groundwater during harsher seasons with no rain.
-While this method has existed for centuries, it is now sometimes referred to as farmer-managed natural regeneration.
+While this method has existed for centuries, it is now sometimes referred to as farmer-managed natural regeneration or assisted natural regeneration.

 Financial incentives

-Policy that promote reforestation for incentives in return have shown promising results of being an effective and motivative concept to re-plant globally on a mass scale.
+Policies that promote reforestation for incentives in return have shown promising results of being an effective and motivative concept to re-plant globally on a mass scale.

 Some incentives for reforestation can be as simple as a financial compensation.
-Streck and Scholz (2006) explain how a group of scientists from various institutions have developed a compensated reduction of deforestation approach which would reward developing countries that disrupt any further act of deforestation.
-Countries that participate and take the option to reduce their emissions from deforestation during a committed period of time would receive financial compensation for the carbon dioxide emissions that they avoided.
+A compensated reduction of deforestation approach has been proposed which would reward developing countries that disrupt any further act of deforestation: Countries that participate and take the option to reduce their emissions from deforestation during a committed period of time would receive financial compensation for the carbon dioxide emissions that they avoided.
 To raise the payments, the host country would issue government bonds or negotiate some kind of loan with a financial institution that would want to take part in the compensation promised to the other country.
 The funds received by the country could be invested to help find alternatives to the extensive cutdown of forests.
 This whole process of cutting emissions would be voluntary, but once the country has agreed to lower their emissions they would be obligated to reduce their emissions.
 However, if a country was not able to meet their obligation, their target would get added to their next commitment period.
 The authors of these proposals see this as a solely government-to-government agreement; private entities would not participate in the compensation trades.

 Another emerging revenue source to fund reforestation projects deals with the sale of carbon sequestration credits, which can be sold to companies and individuals looking to compensate their carbon footprint.
 This approach allows for private landowners and farmers to gain a revenue from the reforestation of their lands, while simultaneously benefiting from improved soil health and increased productivity.

 Alongside past financial incentive strategies, reforestation tax benefits have been another way the government has encouraged companies to promote reforestation tactics through the promises of a tax break.

 As many landholders seek to earn carbon credits through sequestration, their participation also encourages biodiversity and provides ecosystem services for crops and livestock.

+Challenges

+There is often insufficient integration between the different purposes of reforestation, namely economic utilization, enhancement of biodiversity and carbon sequestration.
+This can lead to a range of different challenges.